Intentional nosedive caused China plane crash that killed 132, US findings suggest

 A sudden human input to the plane’s controls appears to have caused a China Eastern flight to plunge nearly vertically into the mountains of Southern China in March, killing all 132 passengers onboard, according to preliminary findings from US authorities investigating the crash.

-The findings come in part from information recovered from the Boeing 737-800’s flight data recorder, known as a “black box,” The Wall Street Journal reports, citing unnamed sources familiar with the US investigation.
+The findings come in part from information recovered from the Boeing 737 flight data recorder, known as a “black box”, The Wall Street Journal reported, citing unnamed sources familiar with the US investigation.

+“The plane did what it was told to do by someone in the cockpit,” one individual told the Journal.

+Chinese officials leading the crash investigation have not flagged any apparent mechanical or flight problems with the plane.
+And air regulators and Boeing istelf are not working on any new safety directives or warnings related to the crash.

 Register for free to continue reading